Seto ransomware removal instructions

 |Distribution methods||Infected email attachments (macros), torrent websites, malicious ads, unofficial activation and updating tools.|

-We strongly recommend not to open files that are attached to irrelevant emails, especially when emails are received from unknown (or suspicious) addresses.
+Do not open files attached to irrelevant emails, especially when they are received from unknown (or suspicious) addresses.
 The best option is to ignore them.
-Furthermore, safest way to download files or programs is to use official websites and direct download links.
-Other channels (the ones that we mentioned above) should not be trusted, they could be used by cyber criminals as tools to distribute malicious programs.
-It is recommended to keep installed programs up-to-date, however, it should not be done using third party tools.
-The only proper way to update software is to use tools or functions that are provided by official developers.
-If software is not free, then it should be activated properly.
-Third party ('cracking') tools are not legal and can be used to proliferate malicious programs.
-And finally, operating system should be scanned with a reputable anti-virus or anti-spyware suite regularly and all detected threats should be eliminated immediately.
+The safest way to download files or programs is using official websites and direct download links.
+Other channels (those mentioned above) should not be trusted, since they could be used by cyber criminals to distribute malicious programs.
+You are advised to keep installed programs up-to-date, however, do not use third party tools.
+Update software using tools or functions that are provided by official developers.
+If software is not free of charge, it should be activated properly.
+Third party ('cracking') tools are illegal and can proliferate malicious programs.
+Finally, operating systems should be scanned with a reputable anti-virus or anti-spyware suite, and all detected threats eliminated immediately.
 If your computer is already infected with Seto, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

-Text presented in Seto ransomware's text file ("_readme.txt"):
+Text presented in Seto ransomware text file ("_readme.txt"):

 Don't worry, you can return all your files!

 All your files like photos, databases, documents and other important are encrypted with strongest encryption and unique key.

 The only method of recovering files is to purchase decrypt tool and unique key for you.

 This software will decrypt all your encrypted files.